 If all is well on the implementation side, your emails may be failing DMARC as a result of a spoofing attack.
 This is when impersonators and threat actors try to send emails that appear to be coming from your domain using a malicious IP address.

 Recent email fraud statistics have concluded that email spoofing cases are on the rise, posing a big threat to your organization’s reputation.
 In such cases, if you have DMARC implemented on a reject policy, it will fail and the spoofed email will not be delivered to your recipient’s inbox.
-Hence domain spoofing can be the answer to why is DMARC failing in most cases.
+Hence domain spoofing can be the answer to why DMARC fails in most cases.

 Why does DMARC fail for third-party mailbox providers?